A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

 \subsubsection{Gluon and scalar field mass deficits}

-Conservation of energy/momentum implies that the rest mass imparted to the fermion must be compensated by a reduction in the zeroth component of 4-momentum of some of the QL fields.
-Likelihood of contribution from any given QL sector will be governed by availability of zeroth-component energy within that sector, i.e.~the rest mass of the associated species, and the strength of coupling to that sector.
-It therefore follows that this borrowing of rest mass occurs with equal likelihood from each of the nine gluon channels of the QL, with much lower likelihood from the scalar boson channel (due to a much weaker coupling), and not at all from the photon channel (due to zero rest mass).
+Conservation of energy/momentum implies that the rest mass imparted to the fermion must be compensated by a reduction in the zeroth component of 4-momentum of some of the pseudovacuum fields.
+Likelihood of contribution from any given pseudovacuum sector will be governed by availability of zeroth-component energy within that sector, i.e.~the rest mass of the associated species, and the strength of coupling to that sector.
+It therefore follows that this borrowing of rest mass occurs with equal likelihood from each of the nine gluon channels of the pseudovacuum, with much lower likelihood from the scalar boson channel (due to a much weaker coupling), and not at all from the photon channel (due to zero rest mass).
 For a first approximation, consider only the gluon channel.
-Borrowing a mass of $m_*^2$ from a QL gluon field takes place at the first of the existing gluon/fermion interaction vertices of \fref{fig:basicmass}, and corresponds to deletion of a gluon of mass $m_*$ from the QL.
+Borrowing a mass of $m_*^2$ from a background gluon field takes place at the first of the existing gluon/fermion interaction vertices of \fref{fig:basicmass}, and corresponds to deletion of a gluon of mass $m_*$ from the pseudovacuum.
 This hole then propagates as a quasiparticle, and is filled by the conjugate interaction at the second vertex.

-More generally, with multiple overlapping pairs of QL gluon field interactions occurring along a fermion propagator, there is a consistent propagating hole in the QL gluon sector corresponding to an energy deficit of $m_*c^2$, and individual vertices may cause transient fluctuations and may change which specific gluon fields (with respect to some arbitrary choice of colour basis) are involved in propagating this hole, but in general it may be in any of the nine gluon channels at any time.
-This hole is in addition to the effect discussed in \sref{sec:AcQLcouple} where fermions may surrender momentum to or borrow momentum from the QL, and thus gives an additional correction factor not yet discussed.
+More generally, with multiple overlapping pairs of background gluon field interactions occurring along a fermion propagator, there is a consistent propagating hole in the pseudovacuum gluon sector corresponding to an energy deficit of $m_*c^2$, and individual vertices may cause transient fluctuations and may change which specific gluon fields (with respect to some arbitrary choice of colour basis) are involved in propagating this hole, but in general it may be in any of the nine gluon channels at any time.
+This hole is in addition to the effect discussed in \sref{sec:AcQLcouple} where fermions may surrender momentum to or borrow momentum from the pseudovacuum, and thus gives an additional correction factor not yet discussed.

 This hole propagates as a quasiparticle accompanying the lepton.
-Any time that a fermion interacts with the QL gluon sector this hole is necessarily also present, and may occupy any of nine channels.
+Any time that a fermion interacts with the pseudovacuum gluon sector this hole is necessarily also present, and may occupy any of nine channels.

 For simplicity, further consider the case when the hole occupies an off-diagonal channel.
 It would be convenient to write the effect of this hole as a correction to the mass of gluon,